K-Ganesh-Rao/VSD_VLSI_Soc_design_-_planning/README.md

 Now it shows preperation is complated.

-# Review files after design prep and run synthesis
+## Review files after design prep and run synthesis

+after the preperation in completed, in picorv32a file, the run terictory is created.inside that folder, under current date a folder is created. so in this terictory some folders are available which is required for openlane.

+In this temp file  merged.lef file was created in preparation time. if we open this merged.lef file, we get all the wire or layer level and cell level information.

 ![image](https://github.com/K-Ganesh-Rao/VSD_VLSI_Soc_design_and_planning/assets/130823089/21199ab9-4e2b-446a-b32b-c1ee40ac0183)
 'run_synthesis'